tinymovr/Tinymovr/docs/api/guide.rst

 | **endpoint**: ``0x0C``
 | **type**: Write-only

 Sets the position setpoint, and optionally velocity and current feed-forward values.
-Due to the fact that data types of feed-forward values are range-limited, multiples of the root units are used.
+Due to the fact that data types of feed-forward values are limited by type, multiples of the root units are used.

 Arguments
 ---------